 Q: What are some key takeaways from your work for retail and other online sites in general hoping to influence online purchasing decisions?

 A: The fact that people are influenced by their friends is not new.
-We all know it at some level or the other.
+We all know it at some level or another.
 However, by understanding the social network of users, firms can better understand and influence consumers' behavior.

 Q: What are you working on now?